In this Article

 Creutzfeldt-Jakob disease (CJD)

-Creutzfeldt-Jakob disease (CJD) is a rare, degenerative, fatal brain disorder that affects about one in every million people per year worldwide.
+Creutzfeldt-Jakob disease (CJD) is a rare, degenerative, fatal brain disorder.
 Symptoms usually begin after age 60 and most patients die within 1 year.
 Many researchers believe CJD results from an abnormal form of a protein called a prion.
 Most cases of CJD occur sporadically - that is, in people who have no known risk factors for the disease.
-However, about 5 to 10 percent of cases of CJD in the United States are hereditary, caused by a mutation in the gene for the prion protein.
+However, some cases of CJD in the United States are hereditary, caused by a mutation in the gene for the prion protein.
 In rare cases, CJD can also be acquired through exposure to diseased brain or nervous system tissue, usually through certain medical procedures.
 There is no evidence that CJD is contagious through the air or through casual contact with a CJD patient.

 Patients with CJD may initially experience problems with muscular coordination; personality changes, including impaired memory, judgment, and thinking; and impaired vision.
 Other symptoms may include insomnia and depression.
 As the illness progresses, mental impairment becomes severe.
 Patients often develop myoclonus and they may go blind.
 They eventually lose the ability to move and speak, and go into a coma.
 Pneumonia and other infections often occur in these patients and can lead to death.